microbuilder/certificate_chains/rfc_tfm.md

 - Enable the generation and secure storage of new private keys for use with cloud or device management services.
-- Generation of certificate signing requests (.csr), making secure use of the private keys to request the generation of a certificate chain for that key pair, safely handled in the secure processing environment and with secure storage for the private key elements.
+- Generation of certificate signing requests (.csr), making secure use of the private keys to request the certificate chain for that key, based on a HW element (IAT, etc.) or a generated key pair (see previous point).

 ## Description